UNSCR 1325 in the EU member states

 |United Kingdom (UK)||3||2014||2017|

-*Bulgaria, Czech Republic, Cyprus, Greece, Hungary, Latvia, Luxembourg, Malta, Poland, Romania and Slovakia do not have a NAP (yet).
+*Bulgaria, Cyprus, Greece, Hungary, Latvia, Luxembourg, Malta, Poland, Romania and Slovakia do not have a NAP (yet).
+Czech Republic’s first NAP is not translated to English yet .

 EPLO monitoring and advocacy activities